Learn how to create an address book based on the geographical location of your contacts.

 The number of contacts within the selected area is shown in the bottom left corner, underneath the map.

 You can select more than one area at a time.
 This is done by additionally drawing around somewhere else on the map using a square, circle or polygon tool.
-The contacts selected are then added to the existing number shown on screen.
+The contacts selected are then added to the existing number shown on the screen.

 When you're happy with your selection, click Add these contacts to an address book.